j0rgev0/InstaRent-app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+### License Restrictions

+- This software is free and open source
+- Commercial use is not permitted without explicit permission
+- Any modifications must be released under the same license
+- If you use this software in a network service, you must provide the source code to users
+- You must include the original copyright notice and license text in any distribution

+For more information about the AGPL-3.0 license, visit: <https://www.gnu.org/licenses/agpl-3.0.html>

 ## 👥 Authors